 Keep hands, children, pets, objects, and clothing clear of the power assist steps when in motion.

-The steps will reverse direction if they encounter an obstruction when opening or closing.
-Remove the obstruction, then open and close the door on the same side to complete the motion of the assist steps.
-If the obstruction is not cleared, the assist steps remain extended while driving.
+The steps will reverse direction if there is an obstruction.
+If possible, carefully remove the obstruction, then open and close the door on the same side to complete the motion.
+If the obstruction is not cleared, the assist steps remain extended.